Christianity in Nigeria: Redeemed Christian Church of God

 The Redeemed Christian Church of God (RCCG) is a Pentecostal mega church and denomination founded in Lagos, Nigeria.
 The General overseer (most senior pastor) is Enoch Adeboye, ordained in 1981.
 In 2008, it had 14,000 churches and 5 million members in Nigeria.

 QIC-United Evangelical Church

 The QIC-United Evangelical Church (Founded as Qua Iboe Church) is a Christian denomination in Nigeria.
 It has existed since 1887.[1]
 It has more than 1,000 congregations and 2,000,000 members.

 The Seventh-day Adventist Church

 The Seventh-day Adventist Church in Nigeria as of 2016 has close to 250,000 members throughout Nigeria divided into three different unions.

 Church of Jesus Christ of Latter-day Saints

 Within Nigeria, The Church of Jesus Christ of Latter-day Saints also has a growing presence.
-On January 1, 2012, the church claimed more than 100,000 members in the country and had established 315 congregations.
+As of December 2025, the church claimed more than 200,000 members in the country and had established 880 congregations.

 The church announced the creation of a new Owerri mission in Nigeria in 2016.